Dom773/C-Projetcs/README.md

 # C-_projects
-This projects is Hotel Management System
+This projects is a Hotel Management System